Peer Review Proses

 1. Initial Desk Review

-Upon submission, the Managing Editor performs an initial screening of the manuscript.
+Upon submission, the Managing Editor conducts an initial screening of the manuscript.
 The criteria at this stage include:

-• Scope Fit: Does the article align with Social Sciences, Arts, or Teaching Practice?
+- Scope Fit: Does the article align with social sciences, education, or related pedagogical practices?

-• Plagiarism Check: Manuscripts are screened using Turnitin/iThenticate.
-A similarity index above 20% may result in immediate rejection.
+- Plagiarism Check: Manuscripts are screened using Turnitin or iThenticate.
+A similarity index above 20% may result in rejection or revision prior to review.

-• Formatting: Does the paper follow the Tinombala template and APA 7th referencing style?
+- Formatting Compliance: Does the manuscript follow the Tinombala template and APA 7th edition referencing style?

-• Quality: Is the language clear and the methodology sound?
+- Basic Quality: Is the academic language clear, and is the research design methodologically sound?

 2. Double-Blind Peer Review

-• Review Period: Reviewers are typically given 2–4 weeks to complete their evaluation.
+- Review Timeline: Reviewers are typically given 2–4 weeks to complete their evaluation.

 3. Reviewer Evaluation Criteria

-• Methodology: Is the research design, data collection, and analysis rigorous?
+- Methodological Rigor: Are the research design, data collection, and analysis appropriate and robust?

-• Literature Review: Is the study grounded in recent and relevant academic works?
+- Literature Engagement: Is the study grounded in recent and relevant scholarly work?

 4. Editorial Decision

-Based on the reviewers' recommendations, the Editor-in-Chief makes one of the following four decisions:
+Based on reviewers’ recommendations, the Editor-in-Chief makes one of the following decisions:

-1. Accept Submission: The paper is ready for publication without changes.
+- Accept Submission: The manuscript is accepted without revision.

 5. Final Revision and Production